The Onion: Chicago (2012–present)

-In November 2013, the publication announced in Crain's Chicago Business that The Onion would move to an all-digital format by December 2013, citing a 30% year-over-year growth in pageviews to the publication's website.
+In November 2013, the publication announced in Crain's Chicago Business that The Onion would move to an all-digital format by December 2013, citing a 30% year-over-year growth in page views to the publication's website.
+The final print edition was published on December 13, 2013.

-In 2013, The Onion received an email from Michael Cohen claiming that an article published about Donald Trump was defamation, and demanded that it be removed with an apology.
+In 2013, The Onion received an email from Michael Cohen claiming that an article published about Donald Trump was defamation.
+Cohen demanded that it be removed with an apology.

 In June 2014, The Onion launched the spinoff website ClickHole, which satirizes and parodies so-called "clickbait" websites such as BuzzFeed and Upworthy that capitalize on viral content to drive traffic.

-In November 2014, Bloomberg News reported that The Onion had hired a financial adviser for a possible sale.
-Additionally, in a memo addressing potential sale rumors provided to Walt Mossberg's tech site Re/code Onion CEO Steve Hannah states, "We have had follow-up conversations with numerous parties in recent months.
-Our advisors will continue to have those conversations and, hopefully, they will lead to the right outcome."

-In June 2015 Steve Hannah—the publication's CEO since 2004— stepped down from the position with the new CEO role passed onto current president of the organization, Mike McAvoy.

-On September 21, 2015, StarWipe—a spinoff sister site of The A.V.
-Club centered on celebrity culture—was launched.
+On September 21, 2015, StarWipe launched as a satirical spinoff of The A.V.
+Club centered on celebrity culture.
 It was closed on June 17, 2016.

-In October 2015, CEO Mike McAvoy announced a restructuring of the organization, layoffs as well as a series of management changes.
-"But even though we’ve done well, we have not been able to keep pace with our ambitious goals for Onion Inc." Kurt Mueller—the company's COO—elaborated on the details stating, "We were overstaffed for the non-media-agency part of the business.
-We have less demand for a ton of new content for a brand.
-There's demand, but we just overestimated what the demand is."